angelacast135/IBIO4680/01-Linux/ANSWERS/README.md

     rm duplicated_images.txt 2>/dev/null

     # the following command finds the duplicated images in the folder Lab1 and saves the result in duplicated_images.txt.
-    # the fisrt part of the code finds the not empty files and sorts them.
+    # the first part of the code finds the not empty files and sorts them.
 Then it takes only the duplicated found files.
-First, the size is compared to finally compare the hash of the duplicated images in the current folder.
+    #First, the size is compared to finally compare the hash of the duplicated images in the current folder.
     find -not -empty -type f -printf "%s\n" | sort -rn | uniq -d | xargs -I{} -n1 find -type f -size {}c -print0 | xargs -0 md5sum | sort | uniq -w32 --all-repeated=separate > duplicated_images.txt

     chmod u+x duplicated_images.txt